 It must be summer, the vandals are back.Continue reading “The vandals are back”

 Background.
 The following programme of actions was taken as an outcome of the review of the park on 27th January 2013 by the Wiltshire Countryside Team and Friends of Southwick Country Park .

 This is an update of works carried out during 2018, a review of the park in general, and suggestions for possible future progress in 2019.

 by Sarah Marsh

-Tomorrow (Tuesday 30th October) is a regular work party day.
-Please come and join us; we meet in the car park at 9.30am and work until midday with a pause for coffee; there will be biscuits.
+Next Tuesday, the 26th, is a work party day; come and join us.
+We meet in the car park at 9.30am and we work until midday.
+You will need sound and appropriate footwear and a mug.